Arizona State vs. Oregon State NCAA Football Odds, Plays and Insights | November 20, 2021

 Oregon State Stats and Trends

-- The Beavers have covered the spread twice this season when underdogs by 3 points or more (in three chances).
+- This season, the Beavers have two against the spread wins in three games as an underdog of 3 points or more.

-- Oregon State's games this year have hit the over on five of 10 set point totals (50%).
+- Oregon State's games this year have hit the over five times in 10 opportunities (50%).

-- Oregon State is 6-3 against the spread and 6-3 overall in games when it records more than 21.2 points.
+- When Oregon State scores more than 21.2 points, it is 6-3 against the spread and 6-3 overall.

-- When Oregon State totals over 322.7 yards, the team is 5-4 against the spread and 5-4 overall.
+- Oregon State is 5-4 against the spread and 5-4 overall when the team totals over 322.7 yards.

 - The Beavers have 14 giveaways this season, while the Sun Devils have 16 takeaways .